akka/akka-projection/docs/src/main/paradox/grpc.md

 Java
 :  @@snip [ShoppingCartEventConsumer.java](/samples/grpc/shopping-analytics-service-java/src/main/java/shopping/analytics/ShoppingCartEventConsumer.java) { #initProjections }

+The Protobuf descriptors are defined when the @apidoc[GrpcReadJournal] is created.
+The descriptors are used when deserializing the received events.

 The gRPC connection to the producer is defined in the [consumer configuration](#consumer-configuration).

 The @extref:[R2dbcProjection](akka-persistence-r2dbc:projection.html) has support for storing the offset in a relational database using R2DBC.